 DPhil, School of Geography, University of Oxford

 MSc in Nature, Society and Environmental Policy, School of Geography, University of Oxford

-I am a geographer and feminist political economist with teaching and research interests in the areas of labour and regulation, social reproduction, migration, urbanization, and the political ecology of social infrastructures.
+I am a geographer and feminist political economist with teaching and research interests in the areas of labour and regulation, social reproduction, migration, urbanization, and social infrastructures.
 I am interested in the ways that categories of social difference shape how wage labour and unpaid work are valued and regulated, and what counts as labour.
-My research has focused on pension politics and financialization, precarity and unfreedom in contemporary labour markets, geographical imaginations of environmental change, and labour and urbanization.
+My research has focused on pension politics and financialization, precarity and unfreedom in contemporary labour markets, and labour and urbanization.

 Before coming to SFU I taught at Birkbeck College (University of London) and held posts at the University of Glasgow and the University of Cambridge, where I was Director of Studies for Geography at Robinson College.

 Understanding Precarity in BC (UP-BC) Partnership Grant.
 I am the co-Director with Iglika Ivanova, Senior Economist with the Canadian Centre for Policy Alternatives (CCPA) – BC Office, of this SSHRC-funded community-academic partnership.
 The project runs from 2021-2027; the UP-BC Partnership includes 37 academic and community-based researchers, and 27 diverse community partners, committed to researching and tackling multi-dimensional precarity in BC and in a comparative context. https://understandingprecarity.ca